mireia-bioinfo/plotRegulome/README.md

 ## Description
 `plotRegulome` is an R package that integrates different types of genomic and epigenomic data into the Islet Regulome Browser characteristic plot.

-For a detailed description of all plot elements you can visit [isletregulome.com](isletregulome.com) and go to Info > Description of the plot.
+For a detailed description of all plot elements you can visit [isletregulome.com](isletregulome.com) and go to Info > Description of the plot or read the package vignette (see below).

 ## How to install
 Clone the repository with `git clone`.